AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 \I{################################################################################################}
 ## 7.7 Tutorial: Conditional Customization ## {#alib_boxing_customizing_conditional}

-This manual cannot go into the all details of TMP, therefore this is a tutorial section, is only giving an example and an indication of what is possible.
+This manual cannot go into the all details of the C++ language.
+The good news is that with the C++20 language version, the syntax of what was formerly called "template meta programming" became a lot of easier to understand.
+Once more, we want to hint to the quick appendix chapter
+\ref alib_manual_appendix_tca of the general \alib manual.

+Now, this tutorial section gives an example and an indication of what is possible.

-We had seen, that specializing type traits struct \alib{boxing;T_Boxer} for a single type has the following syntax:
+We had seen, that specializing the type trait \alib{boxing;BoxTraits} for a single type has the following syntax:

     template<>
-    struct T_Boxer<MyType>
+    struct BoxTraits<MyType>
     {
-        using Mapping=  TMappedTo<MyTargetType>;
+        using Mapping=  MyTargetType;
         ...
     };

 To do the same in a templated fashion for a generic type, we used:

     template<typename T>
-    struct T_Boxer< MyGeneric<T> >
+    struct BoxTraits< MyGeneric<T> >
     {
-        using Mapping= TMappedTo<MyTargetType>;
+        using Mapping= MyTargetType<T>;
         ...
     };

 This maps a whole set of types to the same target type.
 But how about other sets of types?
-Sets that are not defined by generics?
+Sets not defined by generics?
 For example, an obvious question is: how can a type and all its derived types be customize at once?

-All that is needed to achieve this, is a little template meta programming.
+All that is needed to achieve this, is using C++20 keyword <c>requires</c> with the specialization.
-To prepare that, type traits struct \alib{boxing;T_Boxer} is equipped with a second template parameter of \c typename type.
-The reason why we have not noticed this parameter, yet (also in the code samples it is not visible), is because that it is defaulted to be "void".
-Its identifier name is \b TEnableIf.
-The type is not referred to, neither within the struct itself and consequently not anywhere else in the code.

-\note
-  Whenever within \alib a template argument of a type traits struct carries the name \b TEnableIf, this indicates that it is used for the purpose of conditional specialization.

-A sample should demonstrate how this can be used.
 Consider the following two types:

 \snippet "DOX_BOXING.cpp"     DOX_BOXING_CONDITIONAL_TYPES

-We do a TMP enabled customization for type \b MyBase and all derived types:
+We do specialization for type \b MyBase and all derived types:

 \snippet "DOX_BOXING.cpp"     DOX_BOXING_CONDITIONAL_CUSTOMIZING